What is application integration?

 - Inadequate tools: Without the proper tools to implement and support the rollout, the overall project may fail.
 Implement tools that support a flexible and scalable implementation.

-- Misguided strategy: Many organizations view EAI as a product when, in actuality, it is an architecture.
+- Misguided strategy: Many organisations view EAI as a product when, in actuality, it is an architecture.
 Align on this strategy at the start of the implementation to ensure everyone is on the same page.

 - Limited focus: Although the biggest investment of time will be in the implementation of the integration workflows, don’t overlook the importance of security performance and monitoring.